Skip to main content

 This keeps the MCP server useful for automation while still making destructive or policy-shaping actions explicit.

-1. run a local audit with xerg audit
+1. run a local audit with xerg init or xerg audit

 3. confirm the hosted workspace has data